 St Gwynno’s Church, Llanwonno

-The episode Cold Blood was filmed at this seventh century church which is nestled in the hills of the Rhondda Valley, looking for all the world like the last outpost of a community.
+Cold Blood was filmed at this seventh century church which is nestled in the hills of the Rhondda Valley, looking for all the world like the last outpost of a community.
 The parish house is long gone but the church remains on the corner of the small village.
 Expect dramatic Valleys landscapes as you finish your journey.